yusufnasserdev/Movie-Revenue-Prediction-Model/README.md

   - Transformed it to a scalar by converting the days to a fraction of a year.

 - Movie revenue:
-  - Used [`cpi`](https://palewi.re/docs/cpi/) library to adjust the movie revenue to inflation using the release date.
+  - Used [`cpi`](https://palewi.re/docs/cpi/) library to adjust the movie revenue to inflation using the release date year.

+- Budget:
+  - Used [`TMDB API`](https://developers.themoviedb.org/3/getting-started/introduction) to **add movie budget**.
+  - Used [`cpi`](https://palewi.re/docs/cpi/) library to adjust the movie budget to inflation using the release date year.

+- Runtime:
+  - Used [`TMDB API`](https://developers.themoviedb.org/3/getting-started/introduction) to **add movie runtime**.

+- Genres, Ratings:
+  - Used get_dummies to transform them into binary columns.

 ## Libraries Used

 - pandas
 - numpy
+- tmdbv3api
 - cpi
 - skcikit-learn
 - matplotlib